It is estimated that by 2030, one in five girls in crisis-affected countries will not be able to read a simple sentence.

 In these circumstances, education is a lifeline.
 It is the key to creating lasting change across generations of families and communities.
 An educated girl is less likely to marry and have children early, which results in fewer maternal and infant deaths.
 Education also improves her future employment opportunities, which can help lift families out of poverty and improve the country’s economy.
 An educated girl can change the world.

-That’s why this holiday season, we are raising funds to help girls rebuild their lives after a crisis.
+That’s why we’re raising funds to help girls rebuild their lives after a crisis.
 Together we can help restore hope for girls fleeing the most unstable environments.

 In recent years, attacks by Boko Haram insurgents in Niger’s Diffa Region, caused the displacement of more than 240,000 people, mainly women and children who were forced to flee their homes under the constant threat of deadly attacks and suicide bombings.